geronimo-iia/async-rx/README.md

 Implementation is based on:

 - async function with curio framework
-- python 3.8 Protocol declaration
+- python 3.8 Protocol declaration, and extra support for python 3.6 and 3.7
-- our friends: poetry, flake8, pytest, mypy, sphinx, ...
+- our friends: poetry, flake8, black, isort, pytest, mypy, sphinx, tox, travis ...
 - a taste of namedtuple
-- closed variable, clojure function
+- a lot of closed variable, clojure function, inner function
 - a taste of curiosity
 - shake it, again a little bit and tadaa !

 ## Installation